stepleton/cameo/aphid/README.md

 ### Hard drive images

-Cameo/Aphid stores data from the simulated hard drive in an ordinary file on the PocketBeagle's MicroSD card.
+Cameo/Aphid stores data from the simulated hard drive in an ordinary file on the PocketBeagle's microSD card.
 This file has no metadata and a very simple
 format: just as a ProFile stores 5,175,296 bytes of data, the hard drive image file is a 5,175,296-byte file; and just as a ProFile block is 532 bytes, each contiguous 532-byte chunk of the image file holds data from one of the